savonet/book/audio.md

 Above are presented the commands which are available in the telnet server of every script.
 But the operators used in a particular script also register additional commands.
-This is for instance the case for the `playlist` operator, which has registered the following three commands:
+This is for instance the case for the `playlist` operator, which has registered the following commands:

 - `main.reload` reloads the playlist,
 - `main.skip` skips the current song and goes to the next track,
+- `main.next` shows the next songs which the playlist has prepared,
 - `main.uri` can be used to retrieve or change the location of the playlist.

 Note that the commands are prefixed with `main`, which is the `id` of the playlist, so that we know which operator we are referring to (no prefix is added if no `id` is provided).
-The `request.queue` operator also has registered three commands
+The `request.queue` operator also has registered a few commands

 - `reqs.push` allows adding a new request in the queue, for instance